Sunday, December 7, 2014

 Noel the Christmas Ornament Book

-Noel is a wonderful Christmas story written by Romeo Muller, the writer of numerous popular holiday classics such as Rudolph the Red-Nosed Reindeer, Frosty the Snowman and The Little Drummer Boy.
+Noel is a beautiful Christmas story written by Romeo Muller, the writer of numerous popular holiday classics such as Rudolph the Red-Nosed Reindeer, Frosty the Snowman, and The Little Drummer Boy.

-Noel, the cartoon and book, were both absolute favorites in our home.
-If you're finding it difficult to get a hold of a copy of the DVD or the book, I'm not surprised.
-It's a bit hard to find the DVD in particular online.
-You'll notice the VHS version can still be had; at least at the moment.
-The book is also currently available, but of course that could change since it's a bit of rare find.
+Noel, the cartoon, and the book were absolute favorites in our home.
+If you need help getting a hold of a copy of the DVD or the book, I'm not surprised.
+It's hard to find.

-Years ago we watched the Cartoon on TV as a Christmas Special, and after seeing it, we had to have the book.
-All my boys are grown and we still have the book.
-We've passed many books down to other family members, but we couldn't part with this particular book.
+Years ago, we watched the Cartoon on TV as a Christmas Special, and after seeing it, we had to have the book.
+All my boys are grown, and we still have the book.
+We passed many books down to other family members but couldn't part with this book.
 I've since passed it along to our youngest teenage son and told him to keep it for his future family.
 Thank goodness he loved the idea.

 Noel is about a Christmas Ornament that gets passed down through the generations as the owners of a home change.

-It starts out with a family in a Victorian home in the Victorian Era who, when Christmas comes, put brand new Christmas decorations up on the Tree.
-Noel is one of the ornaments that was adorned with a happy tear from it's maker.
-Noel is joy filled during the holiday season because he gets to be around a loving family during a magical time that he doesn't really understand.
+It starts out with a family in a Victorian home in the Victorian Era who, when Christmas comes, put brand-new Christmas decorations up on the tree.
+Noel is one of the ornaments adorned with a happy tear from its maker.
+Noel is joy-filled during the holiday season because he gets to be around a loving family during a magical time he doesn't understand.

-Every Christmas, Noel is curious about the purpose of the Manger that sits under the tree.
-Since he is positioned higher up on the tree, he's never able to see the Manger.
+Every Christmas, Noel is curious about the Manger's purpose under the tree.
+Since he is positioned higher up on the tree, he can never see the Manger.

 Noel hates the New Year because he's shoved back into his ornament box, put back in the attic, and must wait nearly a year to see the family again.

-As the years go by, and the family gets older, the house changes ownership multiple times.
+As the years pass and the family ages, the house changes ownership multiple times.
 Poor Noel is sad as the families age and leave.
-Eventually the house is abandoned and lonely Noel and the rest of the ornaments are left for decades.
+Eventually, the home is abandoned and lonely, and the rest of the ornaments are left for decades.
 Until one day, in current times, a new family purchases the home and fixes it up.
-They find the ornaments in the attic and put them on the tree.
+They find the decorations in the attic and put them on the tree.
 Noel is so happy...he calls this his 'happiness'....but something terrible happens; his old ornament age causes him to fall from the tree and break!

-When he falls, something amazing happens; although his ornament shell is broken, he can still see, and his ornament happiness spirit continues to live.
-With his spirit free from it's ornament trappings, he finally gets a look at the Manger.
+When he falls, something unique happens; although his ornament shell is broken, he can still see, and his ornament happiness spirit continues to live.
+With his spirit free from its ornament trappings, he finally gets a look at the Manger.
 That's when he learns what Christmas is all about.

 7 comments: